I enjoy sharing delicious traditional recipes that have been modified to meet the needs of those who are vegan or

 When you cook up cornmeal with water it turns into a thick viscous material called "polenta".
 The original porridge here is still fairly moist early in the morning and will turn into polenta as more water evaporates.
 I put the remainder of our porridge into a small glass baking pan and put it into the freezer with plastic wrap over it.
 The next day we cut the thawed polenta into squares and fried it as you would pancakes on a griddle.
 Another hot breakfast, served up with maple syrup!

-- 1 1/2 C. medium or coarse ground Cornmeal
+- 1 1/2 cups medium or coarse ground cornmeal

 - 6-8 cups water

 - Pinch Celtic salt

 - 1/2 cup chopped dried figs and raisins

 - Almond milk or non-dairy yogurt

 - Cover and cook on low for 6 hours.

-- Pour on a little Almond Milk or spoon on some Soy Yogurt.
+- Pour on a little almond milk or spoon on non-dairy yogurt.

-- Crown with Walnuts or Hemp Hearts when porridge is ready to serve.
+- Crown with walnuts or hemp hearts when the porridge is ready to serve.

-- Spoon into serving bowls and dizzle with Maple syrup.
+- Spoon into serving bowls and drizzle with maple syrup.

-Brown Rice & Green Tea Slow-Cooker Porridge with Brown Lentils
+Brown Rice and Green Tea Slow-Cooker Porridge with Brown Lentils

 This is one of the "exotic" porridges I referred to—a version of "peas porridge hot, peas porridge cold".
 It can be eaten throughout the day as a rest from rich foods, a light cleanse.
 It is delicious and a nice change-up from the sweet porridges.